stefanielnz/P7_BatchEnsemble/README.md

 Each .py-file can be normally executed if the requirements are correctly installed and the computational power is enough.

-In `data/` are several .csv-files containing results from different experiments which are the base for the plots.
+In `data/` are several .csv-files containing results from different experiments from parameter and optimizer testing which are the base for the plots.
 Files:
 - ParameterTesting_Optimizer.py: loads CIFAR10, implements simple and batchensemble models, contains training and validation loops based on selection of SGD, Adam and IVON, allows saving of training and validation results for each epoch to csv
 - Parameter_Testing_Optimizer_plots: contains code that loads data from all result csv files and plots them in suitable ways